bitwarden/help/_articles/directory-connector/clear-sync-cache.md

 popular: false
 tags: []
 order: "06"
+description: "Clearing the sync cache can help if you encounter a sync error when using the Bitwarden Directory Connector."
 ---

 Directory Connector keeps a local cache while syncing changes to your Bitwarden Organization.
 This cache allows Directory Connector to **only send the deltas between the two directories** (before / after).